 Man vs. Nature

-There is something innate about the human person that when we find ourselves face to face with nature we believe we can conquer it.
-We believe we can win.
+There is something innate about humans; when we face nature, we believe we can conquer it.
+We think we can win.
 Maybe it is ego.
-Maybe it is just human nature or more a “guy” thing.
-Or maybe it is the result of the first fall.
+Perhaps it is just human nature or more of a “guy” thing.
+Or perhaps it is the result of the “first fall.”

 This is where I have found grace time and time again.